angus151/FacebookPagesMarkAllAsDoneSnippet/README.md

 For anyone who manages multiple pages and does not have the time to hover over each message or notification spamming clicking to clear the queue.

+### Chrome Web Store Detailed Description
+Currently, there is no way to mark all messages or "comments & more" notifications as 'done' in Facebook Pages Manager.

+This is a simple extension to cycle through the messages and notifications you see on the page and mark them all as done.

 ## Steps

 1. Open Inbox page in Chrome.